carbon-language/carbon-lang/llvm/docs/LangRef.rst

 system <ExceptionHandling.html#overview>`_ to specify that a basic block is a landing pad --- one where the exception lands, and corresponds to the code found in the ``catch`` portion of a ``try``/``catch`` sequence.
-It defines values supplied by the personality function (``pers_fn``) upon re-entry to the function.
+It defines values supplied by the :ref:`personality function <personalityfn>` upon re-entry to the function.
 The ``resultval`` has the type ``resultty``.

 Arguments:
 """"""""""

+The optional
-This instruction takes a ``pers_fn`` value.
-This is the personality function associated with the unwinding mechanism.
-The optional ``cleanup`` flag indicates that the landing pad block is a cleanup.
+``cleanup`` flag indicates that the landing pad block is a cleanup.

 A ``clause`` begins with the clause type --- ``catch`` or ``filter`` --- and